consensus-shipyard/ipc/scripts/deploy_subnet/README.md

 These scripts handle deploying Hoku subnets.
 There are two target environments:

 - Testnet: Deploy to a live network (Filecoin Calibration) as a fresh instance or attach to an existing one (i.e., pre-existing registry and gateway contracts).
 - Localnet: Deploy to a local network as a fresh instance.

-The scripts are designed to work for either a Linux or MacOS machine.
+The scripts are designed to work for either a Linux or macOS machine.
 Other operating systems are not supported.

 ## Usage

-Regardless of the target environment, a three node network is started with a single entrypoint script.
-All of the dependencies and Dockerized node startup logic is handled in the `deploy.sh` script, which you can pass a `local` argument to run a localnet.
+Regardless of the target environment, a three-node network is started with a single entrypoint script.
+All the dependencies and Dockerized node startup logic are handled in the `deploy.sh` script, which you can pass a `local` argument to run a localnet.
 Before getting started, you'll need to install the build dependencies for your OS.

 ### Build dependencies